Menu

 Mark G. Sheridan is a partner with diverse experience in many areas of litigation, with particular knowledge of reinsurance and insurance coverage disputes.
 He has successfully argued matters in the Supreme Courts of Illinois and New Hampshire, as well as lower state and federal courts in California, Colorado, Delaware, Florida, New York, Pennsylvania, and Texas.

 Mark has received many professional awards, including recognition by Who’s Who Legal, Best Lawyers, Super Lawyers and Leading Lawyers, which recognizes the top 5% of insurance counsel.
 Since 2020, he has been recognized by Chambers USA for his deep experience as reinsurance coverage counsel.
-Chambers lauded him for his ability to bring “superlative knowledge of reinsurance contract terms to the table, resulting in compelling arguments as to key coverage aspects of the case."
+Chambers lauded him for being “frequently called upon to represent reinsurance companies in an array of disputes and arbitrations.”

-Mark has arbitrated and litigated numerous reinsurance disputes under both treaties and facultative certificates, and he regularly advises ceding companies and reinsurers on their rights and obligations under a wide variety of reinsurance contracts.
+Mark is lauded for his successful track record of representing insurance and reinsurance companies in litigation and arbitrations for more than 30 years.
+He has arbitrated and litigated numerous reinsurance disputes under both treaties and facultative certificates, and he regularly advises ceding companies and reinsurers on their rights and obligations under a wide variety of reinsurance contracts.
 Mark has also successfully represented insurance companies in numerous complex insurance coverage disputes involving underlying claims of environmental property damage, construction defects, personal injury and advertising injury claims, and various toxic torts, including breast implants and asbestos.

 Representative Matters